 The technician also organizes the available data into different categories for easy maintenance.
 These categories can vary anywhere from insurance related documentation, database registries, to the patient's treatment history.

 Healthcare App Developer

-Medical apps count among the fastest growing mobile app development industries.
+Medical apps are another area where software developers may fit into this industry.
 There are a number of medical requirements of patients and regular people that are fulfilled by apps, and some of the areas of medical app development that software engineers work on are:

 - Apps which provide daily updates about methods of boosting health and nutrition for the user.
 These apps work closely with doctors and physicians to deliver the most accurate information.

 - Apps which connect the user to a hospital or doctor at a moment's notice.

 - Apps which link the user to a special online community of users with similar medical problems for mutual support and counseling.